siznax/tanuki/README.md

 It's meant to be a small bit of code that's easy to understand and maintain.
 So, at this point it's best for programmers (or curious folks) to run on their local machines.
-It doesn't require a network connection or try to put any of your notes online, but there's nothing preventing you from doing that sort of stuff either.
+It doesn't require a network connection or try to your data online, but there's nothing preventing you from doing that sort of stuff either.

 It's made of [Python](https://python.org),